NEIAAC/signeitory/README.md

     # To automatically lint and format on every commit install the pre-commit hooks:
     pre-commit install

-    # Note that when using pre-commit the git command will fail if any files are lint fixed or formatted.
+    # When using pre-commit hooks, git commands will fail if any files are checked with errors.
-    # You will have to add the changed files to the staged area and commit again to apply the changes.
+    # Changed files must be added to the staged area and commited again to apply fixes.
     ```

   - PyTest and PyTest-Qt are used for testing: